Sportmix Energy Plus Adult Performance Mini Chunk Chicken Recipe Dry Dog Food

 Communication in dogs includes eye gaze, facial expression, vocalization, body posture (including movements of bodies and limbs), and gustatory communication (scents, pheromones, and taste).
 They mark their territories by urinating on them, which is more likely when entering a new environment.
 Over the millennia, dogs became uniquely adapted to human behavior; this adaptation includes being able to understand and communicate with humans.
 As such, the human–canine bond has been a topic of frequent study, and dogs' influence on human society has given them the sobriquet of "man's best friend".

 The global dog population is estimated at 700 million to 1 billion, distributed around the world.
 The dog is the most popular pet in the United States, present in 34–40% of households.
-In developed countries, around 20% of dogs are kept as pets, while 75% of the population in developing countries largely consists of feral and community dogs.
+Developed countries make up approximately 20% of the global dog population, while around 75% of dogs are estimated to be from developing countries, mainly in the form of feral and community dogs.

 Dry or dryness most often refers to:

-• Lack of rainfall, which may refer to
+- Lack of rainfall, which may refer to

-• Arid regions
+- Arid regions

-• Drought
+- Drought

-• Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages
+- Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages

-• Dry humor, deadpan
+- Dry humor, deadpan

-• Dryness (medical)
+- Dryness (medical)

-• Dryness (taste), the lack of sugar in a drink, especially an alcoholic one
+- Dryness (taste), the lack of sugar in a drink, especially an alcoholic one

-• Dry direct sound without reverberation
+- Dry direct sound without reverberation

 Dry or DRY may also refer to:

 Energy (from Ancient Greek ἐνέργεια (enérgeia) 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
-Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed; matter and energy may also be converted to one another.
+Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed.
 The unit of measurement for energy in the International System of Units (SI) is the joule (J).

 Forms of energy include the kinetic energy of a moving object, the potential energy stored by an object (for instance due to its position in a field), the elastic energy stored in a solid object, chemical energy associated with chemical reactions, the radiant energy carried by electromagnetic radiation, the internal energy contained within a thermodynamic system, and rest energy associated with an object's rest mass.
+These are not mutually exclusive.

 All living organisms constantly take in and release energy.
 The Earth's climate and ecosystems processes are driven primarily by radiant energy from the sun.
 The energy industry provides the energy required for human civilization to function, which it obtains from energy resources such as fossil fuels, nuclear fuel, and renewable energy.